Federal Aid Programs

 Work-Study Program only if he/she meets all of the following requirements:

 a.
-Enrolled in a minimum of 6 units.
+Be enrolled in a minimum of 6 units.

 In determining a student's financial need, the Financial Aid Office utilizes the FAFSA form submitted by the student.
 The budget includes tuition (if out-of-state), fees, books, supplies, room and board, transportation and personal expenses.
 The student's resources are then subtracted from his/her total budget.
 The resulting figure is the total amount of aid for which the student is eligible.